GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 I want to build AI software products and I want to start doing that as quickly as possible

 The AI Developer path is the right call.
-It is designed to get you building product-facing AI features fast, which means earlier portfolio output and real feedback sooner.
+It is designed to get you building product-facing AI features, RAG apps, backend services, and usable portfolio projects sooner.

 Explore the AI Developers CourseGoal